 California Department of Fair Employment and Housing Civil Rights Clinic

-The California Department of Fair Employment and Housing (DFEH) is the nation’s largest state civil rights agency responsible for enforcing the Fair Employment and Housing Act (FEHA), Unruh Civil Rights Act, Ralph Civil Rights Act, and Disabled Persons Act.
+Students in the Department of Fair Employment and Housing (DFEH) Civil Rights Clinic gain valuable practice experience through direct participation in Department investigations, litigation and mediations.
+DFEH is the nation’s largest state civil rights agency and is responsible for enforcing California’s Fair Employment and Housing Act, Unruh Civil Rights Act, Ralph Civil Rights Act and Disabled Persons Act.

 The DFEH receives, investigates, mediates and litigates complaints of discrimination based on numerous protected classifications, including race, disability, gender, gender preference and familial status.
 Students investigate and evaluate complaints, conduct research, draft pleadings, act as a neutral fact-finder and negotiate and settle cases in the context of civil rights enforcement.
 In doing this work, students personally interact with complainants, witnesses, employers, attorneys, mediators and DFEH managers.
 They gain experience analyzing and applying substantive civil rights law in California.